Updated: Sep 27

-You may not know this but most modern translations already use gender neutral language.
-New Living Translation (NLT), Holman Christian Standard Bible (HCSB), and The Message were written with gender neutral language.
+Most modern versions already use gender neutral language.
+New Living Translation (NLT), Holman Christian Standard Bible (HCSB) and the Christian Standard Bible (CSB), and The Message were written with gender neutral language.
 And now the NIV.
 English Standard Version (ESV) has some gender neutral language.
 ESV is considered a literal translation even though it does have a little gender neutral language.
 (Literal translations translate as close to word for word even if some of the meaning in modern day language is lost.)
 Literal translations like the King James Version (KJV), New King James Version (NKJV), and the New American Standard Bible (NASB - which I usually read from) all have masculine language.

 Let’s look at some examples of the masculine language being changed to gender-neutral language: